envirodatascience/final-project-trashpandas/README.md

 1. Country-Level Waste Data:

-   This dataset provides waste generation quantities and population size for each country (along with a number of other variables).
+   This dataset provides waste generation quantities and population size for each country (along with a number of other waste variables).
+These data were aggregated from local waste authorities and literature reviews for each country and compiled by The World Bank.
+This dataset was last updated in January 2024.

    Source: The World Bank What a Waste (WAW). https://datacatalog.worldbank.org/search/dataset/0039597/What-a-Waste-Global-Database.